joshwnj/drx/README.md

 - a functional component `Message`
 - it renders a `<div>` with a className of `message`
+- it receives a `children` prop from its parent
 - if the `children` prop is empty it will not render anything.

 ## Example: translating props